manoa-clubs-finder/manoa-clubs-finder.github.io/index.md

 Users can sort through all the clubs using catagories or keywords and can specify interest areas, and be notified when a new club is created matching that interest area (or an existing club adds that interest area).

-Admins can monitor the site for inappropriate content, and create new categories.

 This web application uses information from [Student Life and Development at UH Manoa](http://www.manoa.hawaii.edu/studentlife/studentorg/rio.php) to get all the Registered Independent Organizations at UH Manoa.

 ## User Guide